SINGROUP/MechAFM/README.md

 ####Substrate support
 ```
-substrate epsilon sigma lambda (lateral_k)
+substrate epsilon sigma lambda r_cut (lateral_k)
 ```
 Substrate defines the force constants for the substrate support.
-Epsilon, sigma and lambda define parameters for the  10-4 wall potential and the lateral_k defines the harmonic constant used for the optional xy-plane harmonic potential (see XYZ-file options).
+Epsilon, sigma, lambda and r_cut define parameters for the  10-4 wall potential [3] and the lateral_k defines the harmonic constant used for the optional xy-plane harmonic potential (see XYZ-file options).

 ##XYZ-file